willielaredo/socialism/readme.md

 ## Who am I?

 I've been a [[DSA]] member and [[Jacobin]] subscriber since 2014.
-I coordinated Jacobin reading group in the pre-Bernie days 2014-15 and have served on the executive committees for DSA chapters and attended two DSA national conventions in 2015 & 2017.
+I coordinated Jacobin reading group in the pre-[[Bernie]] days 2014-15 and have served on the executive committees for DSA chapters and attended two DSA national conventions in 2015 & 2017.